 —San Francisco Examiner, June 13, 1992

-They had a change of heart, something that happened when one of their darling fighters was upended.
-HBO rewarded Forrest for his domination of Mosley with a six-fight multimillion-dollar deal.
-In the first fight of that deal, however, the beer-swigging, dart-smoking, slugger from Nicaragua, Ricardo Mayorga, knocked him out in three rounds.
+They had a change of heart, though, something that happened when one of their darling fighters was upended.
+HBO rewarded Forrest for dominating Mosley with a six-fight, multimillion-dollar deal.
+In the first fight of that deal the beer-swigging, dart-smoking slugger Ricardo Mayorga knocked him out in three rounds.
 Forrest acted like a fighter that night, too.
-Trapped in the kind of fight his style discouraged, one with more Hail Mary’s than a dozen rosaries, Forrest went toe-to-toe with Mayorga and paid for it.
-Six months later, Mayorga won the rematch by disputed decision; HBO had another character, and Forrest was out of the spotlight.
+In the type of fight his style discouraged, one with more Hail Mary’s than a dozen rosaries, Forrest went toe-to-toe with Mayorga and paid for it.
+Six months later, Mayorga beat him by disputed decision; HBO had another character, and Forrest was out of the spotlight again.

-Two years later, Forrest returned to the ring.
-But in his mid-thirties, having lost two years from what was already the tail end of his physical prime to injuries, this final phase of Forrest’s career was about recouping as much of what could have been as possible.
-Forrest fought his way back into title contention, putting himself in line for a fight against Floyd Mayweather Jr. but was stuck fighting Carlos Baldomir when Mayweather vacated his WBC super-welterweight title to fight Ricky Hatton.
-Forrest beat Baldomir but he was no longer the fighter too good to risk fighting.
-He dropped a lackluster decision to Sergio Mora that he immediately avenged but he was soon stripped of his title when a rib injury sustained training further delayed his mandatory defense against Sergio Martinez.
-Martinez’s promoter, Lou DiBella, was understandably pleased with the ruling that made his fighter the champion.
-“Enough is enough,” said DiBella, “I think Vernon is legitimately hurt this second, but I also think he doesn’t want to fight Sergio and never has wanted to fight Sergio.”
+Two years later, Forrest returned.
+In his mid-thirties, having lost two years from the twilight of his prime to injuries, Forrest still fought his way into title contention.
+Positioned for a fight against Floyd Mayweather Jr., Forrest was left fighting Carlos Baldomir when Mayweather vacated his WBC super-welterweight title.
+Despite beating Baldomir, Forrest was no longer the fighter too good to risk fighting.
+He dropped a lackluster decision to Sergio Mora, avenged it, but was soon stripped of his title when a rib injury delayed his mandatory defense against Sergio Martinez.
+Martinez’s promoter, Lou DiBella, celebrated the ruling that gifted his fighter a belt.
+“He [Forrest] doesn’t want to fight Sergio and never has.”
 As if Forrest ever shied from a challenge.

 That was in May of 2009.
 Two months later, Forrest pulled into that gas station on Whitehall Street.

-For a person like Forrest, maybe it was about more than a ring and a watch.
+Maybe it was about more than jewelry.
 Forrest was a champion because he refused to accept less than what he believed he deserved.
 He toiled for years being denied just that.
-How that must have hardened him to the idea of injustice.
-His work with Destiny’s Child reflected his commitment to doing what he believed was right, to standing up for people who struggled to do so on their own (in a similar vein, he lobbied Congress to posthumously pardon Jack Johnson).
-And he was a fighter, after all, wired in that unique way perhaps only his fraternity is.
-So maybe Forrest was always going to try to take justice into his own hands.
+How that must’ve hardened him to injustice.
+His work with Destiny’s Child, which continues to provide the intellectually disabled with housing and twenty-four-hour support from trained professionals, reflected his commitment to fighting for the voiceless (in a similar vein, he lobbied Congress to posthumously pardon Jack Johnson).
+He was a fighter, wired in the way perhaps only his fraternity is.
+So maybe Forrest was always going to take justice into his own hands.
 Better: maybe he was always going to confront injustice.
 That’s who he was.

 “My true goal,” Forrest once said, “is to become one of those guys they talk about forever.”
 He isn’t.
 But he should be.